lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 }
 ```

 The Rows are pretty simple.
 They contain precisely the data needed for display; no further conversions are necessary.
-The result is that the Rows are pure ViewModels, having no behaviour.
+The result is that the Rows are pure immutable ViewModels, having no behaviour.

-The choice of where to put data conversion is interesting because there are many choices of where to place it: in the cell binding function, in the initializer for the ViewModel, in the transformer output function (the appender), or in the transformer itself.
-For now I've put most of the conversions in either the transformer or in the transformer output, but I think there is a better placement strategy.
-I will discuss this choice again in a the next post.
+Where to perform data conversion is interesting because there are many choices of where to place it: in the cell binding function, in the initializer for the ViewModel, in the transformer output function (the appender), or in the transformer itself.
+For now, most of the conversions have been placed in either the transformer or in the transformer output, but I think there is a better placement strategy.
+We will discuss this choice again in the next post.

 ### The Cells

-As was discussed, the second major responsibility of `cellForRowAt` is to assign values to the views.
-The `TransactionCell` protocol specifies the interface to bind the data in a row to a cell for display.
+As discussed, the second major responsibility of `cellForRowAt` is to assign values to the views.
+The `TransactionCell` protocol specifies the interface to bind the data in a Row to a Cell for display.
 Each Cell must implement `bind(row:)`.

 The Row banding colour is a behaviour that is implemented by many of the cells.
-Since there are only two band colours, I introduced a boolean property called *odd* to capture the banding colour of the cell with respect to the row position.
+Since there are only two band colours, a boolean property called *odd* will be used to capture the banding colour of the cell with respect to the group position.
 This behaviour is supplied by `setBackgroundColour(odd:)`.

 ```swift
 private protocol TransactionCell {